-I just have to share this recipe, it is absolutely amazing and tastes almost identically to a carrot cake recipe I made all my life however, this recipe has a secret and I would have never believed that changing one ingredient (well a mixture) could make this fluffy, moist and great tasting.
-I could fool my kids, in fact for Mother’s Day I made it to serve after our BBQ and my sons girlfriend and her kids had no clue that this cake is gluten free and made with a flour mixture that has sweet white rice flour, Rice flour, Brown rice flour, potato starch, white sorghum flour, tapioca flour and Xanthan gum but its all in one mix, I use “Bob’s Red Mill 1 to 1 Baking Flour“.
+I just have to share this recipe, it is absolutely amazing and tastes almost identically to a carrot cake recipe I made all my life, however, this recipe has a secret and I would have never believed that changing one ingredient (well a mixture) could make this fluffy, moist and great tasting.
+I could fool my kids, in fact for Mother’s Day I made it to serve as a dessert after our BBQ and my sons girlfriend and her kids had no clue that this cake is glutenfree and made with a flour mixture that has sweet white Rice flour, Brown rice flour, potato starch, white sorghum flour, tapioca flour, and Xanthan gum but its all in one mix, I use “Bob’s Red Mill 1 to 1 Baking Flour“.

-You can use this literally cup for cup in recipes that you have been using wheat or white flour.
+You can use this literal cup for cup in recipes that you have been using wheat or white flour.
 So many people are finding out that eating wheat causes all sorts of problems, celiac disease, bloating and a whole other topic.
-And in November I switched to gluten free baking and I have lost 26 pounds.
-I make my own bread with another gluten free grain called Teff flour, which is really good for sandwiches, you can check that Brown Sandwich Bread with Teff Flour Gluten Free.
+And in November I switched to gluten-free baking and I have lost 26 pounds.
+I make my own bread with another gluten-free grain called Teff flour, which is really good for sandwiches, you can check that Brown Sandwich Bread with Teff Flour Gluten Free.

 I don’t have the round cake pans, so I made 2 square 8″x 8″ cakes and stacked them.
 And if you like a lot of icing you might want to double the icing recipe.
 I like just the amount the recipe makes and it was plenty.
 I reserved more for the top and less between and used more on the top and sides It was just right for me and no one said a word.